fredemmott/streaming-remote/README.md

 ## License

-The contents of this repository is [MIT-licensed](LICENSE).

-Note that as the OBS plugin includes and links against libobs and libobs-frontend-api &emdash; which are licensed under the GNU General Public License version 2, or (at your option) any later version &emdash; the OBS plugin as a whole (combined work) is under [the same license](LICENSE.OBS_COMBINED_WORK).
+This repository is mostly licensed under [the MIT license](LICENSE-MIT), though some parts of the OBS plugin are licensed under
+[the GNU General Public License, version 2](LICENSE-GPLv2), as are the OBS plugin binaries.

+See the [LICENSE](LICENSE file) and individual source files for details.